What I Plan to Do with My Computer Programming Degree

 - Security Analyst

 - Software Quality Assurance Engineer

 - Videogame Developer

 …and that’s just to name a few.
-To advance their careers, many programming professionals will go on to earn industry certifications or achieve masters-level education in a specialized area like technology management.
+To advance their careers and work towards a higher salary in computer programming, many programming professionals will go on to earn industry certifications or achieve masters-level education in a specialized area like technology management.
 With additional education and experience, you could move into leadership roles like IT Director or IT Project Manager.